cossacklabs/acra/README.md

 ## Contributing to us
 If you’d like to contribute your code or other kind of input to Acra, you’re very welcome.
 Your starting point for contributing should be this [Contribution Wiki page](https://github.com/cossacklabs/acra/wiki/Contributing-to-Acra).

+## Contacts

+If you have questions for which you don't want to create an Issue or would like to contact the Cossack Labs team directly - email us at info@cossacklabs.com or DM us on Twitter [@cossacklabs](https://twitter.com/cossacklabs).

 ## License

 Acra is licensed as Apache 2 open source software.